Timeline of Spark Power

 - The government of Ontario passes the Green Energy Act (GEA) to promote energy conservation and renewable energy production.

-- Jason Sparaga and Andrew Clark, along with Eric Waxman, create Spark Power.
+- Jason Sparaga, Andrew Clark, and Eric Waxman, create Spark Power.
 The name comes from a combination of Jason and Andrew’s last names (Sparaga + Clark)

 - Spark Solar soon emerges as a leader in developing community-based solar solutions.